autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 ### Runtime

-You can use `run.sh` to run the Autoware runtime container with the map data:
+You can use `run.sh` to run the Autoware runtime container with the map and data (artifacts) paths:

 ```bash
 ./docker/run.sh --map-path path_to_map --data-path path_to_data